nova-pkgs/python/Doc/faq/programming.rst

 Yes.

-Several debuggers for Python are described below, and the built-in function :func:`breakpoint` allows you to drop into any of them.

 The pdb module is a simple but adequate console-mode debugger for Python.
 It is part of the standard Python library, and is :mod:`documented in the Library Reference Manual <pdb>`.
 You can also write your own debugger by using the code